zhicongsun/SUSTech-Advanced-AI/README.md

 # SUSTech Advanced-AI
-Some homeworks of Advanced artificial intelligence
+Some assignments of Advanced artificial intelligence